openai/openai-node/README.md

 npm install openai
 ```

-You can import in Deno via:
+You can import in Demo via:

 <!-- x-release-please-start-version -->